Gullord-Christian/Gullord-Christian/README.md

 ![GithubProfileBanner](https://user-images.githubusercontent.com/85528979/188495687-bebfb829-82a3-4d76-aafa-c2f4e0ba6597.png)

-I'm very intersted in programming, and software development.
-I've recently graduated from Coding Dojo where I learned 3 full stack technologies: Python/Flask/MySQL, MERN and Java/Spring.
+I'm very intersted software development, I've recently graduated from Coding Dojo where I learned 3 full stack technologies: Python/Flask/MySQL, MERN and Java/Spring.

-I also have quite a bit of experience with HTML, CSS, Javascript, SpringBoot, Apache Maven.
+I have quite a bit of experience with HTML, CSS, Javascript, SpringBoot, Apache Maven.

 On the database side, I am familiar with MongoDB and MySQL and am currently working with Postgres.